-Mental health is a complex issue and it is easy to become confused and unclear about its impact.
+Mental health is a complex issue.
+It is easy to become confused and unclear about its impact.

-What is for sure is that everyone's mental health is important and we want to help anyone who is feeling stigmatised because of poor mental health.
+What is for certain is that everyone's mental health is important.
+We want to help anyone who is feeling stigmatised.

 Myth: We all have mental health that can move up and down, just like our physical health.

 Myth: Just because you can’t see a mental illness doesn’t mean it’s any less painful or debilitating than a broken arm.
-A mental health problem can feel just as bad or worse than any other illness and needs just as much support.
+A mental health problem can feel just as bad as, or worse than, any other illness and requires just as much support.

 Myth: What is so often misunderstood about mental health problems is that they don’t define a person or their potential in life.
-Recovery is possible with the right support and people can and do go on to lead rewarding and fulfilling lives.
+Recovery is possible with the right support and people can, and do, go on to lead rewarding, fulfilling lives.

 Fact: Research has shown that 60-70% of people with common mental disorders are in work (Chief Medical Officer’s Annual Report, Dame Sally Davies, 2014).
 The chances are, you probably work with someone with a mental health problem.

 Myth: Mental health problems are common and it’s likely you will know someone who has experienced them.
-1 in 4 people will experience a mental health problem in their lifetime.
+One in five people will experience a mental health problem in their lifetime.

-Myth: Mental health problems are not a sign of weakness just as a broken leg is not.
-They are a common part of human experience and can happen to anyone from any walk of life.
-Many high profile, successful and inspirational people have experienced mental ill health and many people gain strength from the experience.
+Myth: Suffering a physical injury does not make a person weak; nor does living with a mental health problem.
+They are a common part of the human experience and can happen to anyone, from any walk of life.
+Many high-profile, successful and inspirational people have experienced mental ill health and many gain strength from the experience.

-Fact: The misconceptions around mental health problems are fed by stereotypes associated with violence, criminality and danger which are equally endorsed by the media.
+Fact: The misconceptions around mental ill health are fed by stereotypes associated with criminality and dangerous behaviour.
+These are often endorsed by the media.
 The truth is that most people who are are mentally ill are not violent.
-They are more likely to be a victim of violence and also more likely to harm themselves than harm others.
+They are more likely to be victims of violence and are also more likely to harm themselves than others.